raspberrypilearning/lamp-web-server-with-wordpress/worksheet.md

 Navigate to `http://YOUR-IP-ADDRESS` e.g. `http://192.168.1.5` in the web browser on your Pi.

-You should see a WordPress error page; this is good!
-Click the big button marked `Create a Configuration File` followed by the `Let's go!` button on the next page.
+You should see a WordPress weclome page.
+Click the `Let's go!` button.

 Now fill out the basic site information as follows: